A custom or standardized build will save you a lot of the headaches involved in a DIY conversion.

 Rigs: Ram Promaster 136

-Glampervans produce standardized conversions for the Ram Promaster.
+Glampervans produce standardized conversions for the Dodge Ram Promaster.
 Their interiors are practical and modern.

 The company is possibly the best Ram Promaster converter, given that they have tested their rig for 16 months, over 24,000 miles in all sorts of conditions – from snow-covered mountains to remote beaches.

-Their MUV camper features a double bed, a kitchenette and lots of storage.
-While the design is standardized, you can still pick and choose between some options.
+Their MUV campervan conversion features a queen bed, a kitchenette and lots of storage.
+While the design is standardized, you can still pick and choose between several options.

 Read more about Glampervans on their website.